Commonwealth Local Government Forum

 Exploring key issues

-With regard to EU financing and the Global Gateway participants stressed the importance to taking the debt burden of African governments into consideration when agreeing Global Gateway loans.
-The local government participants stressed the importance of support to decentralization and the recognition of local government as state actors in the territory, in line with the European Commission (2013) Communication onEmpowering Local Authorities in partner countries for enhanced governance and more effective development outcomes’.
+With regard to EU financing and the Global Gateway, participants stressed the importance of taking the debt burden of African governments into consideration when agreeing Global Gateway loans.
+The local government participants stressed the importance of support to decentralisation and the recognition of local government as state actors in the territory, in line with the European Commission (2013) Communication onEmpowering Local Authorities in partner countries for enhanced governance and more effective development outcomes’.
 There was a call to Support capacity building and exchange and to increase coordination and partnerships between CSO, NGOs and LAs to work together, and for the EU to recognise these partnerships as viable modalities for implementing elements of the Global Gateway and Team Europe investments.

 These key messages will be circulated throughout the PFD membership and to the EU delegations across Africa.
-The upcoming Global Policy Forum for Development meeting will take place in 2025 in Brussels and will also these issues to be shared and discussed with PFD members from across the globe.
+The upcoming Global Policy Forum for Development meeting will take place in 2025 in Brussels and will also allow these issues to be shared and discussed with PFD members from across the globe.

 Back to News